poloclub/ganlab/README.md

 [Fernanda Viégas](http://fernandaviegas.com/), and
 [Martin Wattenberg](http://www.bewitched.com/)

-**_Please note that the source code and demo in this repository are provided for reviewers of our research paper under review.
-GAN Lab will be officially announced by the authors later._**

 ## Overview

 GAN Lab is a novel interactive visualization tool for anyone to learn and experiment with Generative Adversarial Networks (GANs), a popular class of complex deep learning models.
 With GAN Lab, you can interactively train GAN models for 2D data distributions and visualize their inner-workings, similar to [TensorFlow Playground](http://playground.tensorflow.org/).